RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 >**Note** Even if you already happen to have Eclipse installed we urge you to install it again due to compatibility reasons with the Eclipse and ADT versions together with BTP Trial.

+>**Note** You may have to leave your company's VPN!
+The connection to Eclipse's plugin repository may fail otherwise.

 Go to [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r/eclipse-ide-java-developers) and download the version fitting your operating system.

 >**Note** There are two different options: At the center top, *Download Links* provides a ZIP-file which simply has to be unpacked on your computer.
 The orange button on the right will download an installer which you'll have to run afterwards - basically you can choose your preferred option yourself.
 For the latter, select *Eclipse IDE for Java Developers* if asked.
 The default installation settings should fit our needs and remain unchanged.

 When the installation finished you can launch Eclipse.
 You will be asked for a workspace and can set this as default for the future.